 Data migration and integration pose particular challenges for many organizations.
 On the one hand, you don’t necessarily want to migrate all your historical data since much of it may be irrelevant to your present purposes.
 On the other hand, separating the relevant data may pose logistical issues, especially if your new ERP requires tighter data editing than your company is used to.
 Data integration can also be tricky if you have different data types stored in incompatible formats or systems.

 Many successful ERP implementation plans allocate substantial time to data migration and integration.
 For most effective data migration, you’ll likely want to spend time trawling through legacy data, removing old accounts and resolving inaccuracies.
 For proper data integration, you may need to spend time editing your data for compatibility.

 3. Change Management

-At some point in the process of implementing an ERP system, you may encounter internal resistance.
+At some point in the ERP implementation process, you may encounter internal resistance.
 A familiar and easy-to-use system may seem more appealing to employees than an unfamiliar ERP that will require training to master.
 In fact, 46% of chief information officers (CIOs) cite cultural issues rather than logistical ones as their organizations’ most significant barriers to change.